diwic/dbus-rs/README.md

 However, if you enable the feature `no-string-validation`, you might be able to build and run with older versions of the D-Bus library.
 This feature skips an extra check that a specific string (e g a Path, ErrorName etc) conforms to the D-Bus specification, which might also make things a tiny bit faster.
 But - if you do so, and then actually send invalid strings to the D-Bus library, you might get a panic instead of a proper error.

 Cross compiling libdbus might be tricky because it binds to a C library, there are some notes [here](https://github.com/diwic/dbus-rs/blob/master/libdbus-sys/cross_compile.md).
-If you have succeeded, please help out by updating that document.

 License
 =======